Analyticity of the energy in an Ising spin glass with correlated disorder: Ising spin glass with correlated disorder

 As mentioned in the Introduction, it is reasonable to study a spin-glass system with short-range correlations in disorder variables.
 It is likely that site disorder has a different degree of frustration than in the case of uncorrelated bond disorder, a prominent example of which is the Mattis model \cite{Mattis1976} without frustration but with site-dependent quenched disorder $\xi_i=\pm 1$,

-where $S_i(\pm 1)$ is the Ising variable at site $i$, and $\pij$ runs over interacting spin pairs on the lattice with interaction strength $J$.
+where $S_i(\pm 1)$ is the Ising variable at site $i$, and $\pij$ runs over interacting spin pairs on a lattice with interaction strength $J$.
 An example with site disorder but with frustration is the Hopfield model \cite{Hopfield1982,Amit1985a,Amit1985b,Amit1987},

 where $N$ is the number of sites, and the interaction is composed of site-dependent quenched variables $\{\xi_i^{\mu}=\pm 1\}$,

 This is a model with site-dependent disorder, in which correlation exists between disorder of different bonds $J_{ij}$ and $J_{jk}$ sharing a site index $j$.
 When $r=1$, the model reduces to the Mattis model of Eq.~(\ref{eq:Mattis}) without frustration, and in the limit of $r\to\infty$, the model becomes equivalent to the Sherrington-Kirkpatrick model with uncorrelated bond disorder with strong frustration according to the central limit theorem.
 The Hopfield model thus interpolates the unfrustrated and fully frustrated cases by the parameter $r$.